influxdata/docs.influxdata.com-ARCHIVE/content/kapacitor/v0.13/examples/socket_udf.md

 }
 ```

-Now with all the pieces in place we can update our `main` function to
+Now with all the pieces in place, we can update our `main` function to
 start up the `server`.
-Replace the main function with:
+Replace the previously provided `main` function with:

 ```go
 func main() {